mahdqureshi/mahdqureshi.github.io/_posts/2016-06-18-showcase-app.markdown

 ![send card](/img/send-card.gif)

-Users can send their card from any screen
+Users can also send their card with anyone in the vicinity without touching phones.

 <br/>